soukyalx/printf/README.md

 Printf:
-.This is an ALX 0x11.
-C - print collaboration project
+.This is a collaboration project named : 0x11.
+C - printf

 Written by:
 .C language